Deep Duck Trouble Starring Donald Duck: Plot

 On an uncharted island, a priceless golden amulet was hidden away and forgotten about until Scrooge McDuck comes across an old map stating the location of it.
 Scrooge sets off on a treasure hunt to the island where he finds the amulet in a shrine and brings it back home with him.
 However, the amulet is secretly cursed so when he returns he inflates like a balloon.
 After seeing Scrooge's condition, Huey, Dewey and Louie call Donald for assistance.
 When Donald arrives he is informed about the problem from his nephews and Scrooge who asks that he return the amulet to the island in order to undo the curse.
 Donald accepts and before he sets off on his journey is given Scrooge's adventure diary as a means of assistance.

 Donald arrives on the island via boat and realizes, through an entry in Scrooge's adventure diary, that he must collect four treasures and cast them into a sacred lake in order for the shrine to reveal itself.
 Donald does just that and the shrine reveals itself from the lake.
-Donald goes into the shrine and, after dealing with the trails within, returns the amulet back to its original place.
+Donald goes into the shrine and, after dealing with the trials within, returns the amulet back to its original place.
 After Donald places the amulet back a crown appears before him; without hesitation he takes it back home with him.
 Upon returning home Donald learns that the curse has been lifted and Scrooge is back to his old self.
 When Scrooge learns that Donald had taken the crown back with him he scolds Donald telling him that the crown is likely to be cursed just like the amulet.
 The game ends with Donald in the same predicament as Scrooge was and Scrooge, Huey, Dewey and Louie walking off into the sunset with Donald in tow ready to go on another adventure back to the island to help with Donald's curse.